 Safe Kids Thurston County and local school districts to

 implement the Healthy Kids / Safe Streets Action Plan.

-To find out more from the National Center for Safe Routes
+Find out more about the National Center for Safe Routes to